-Mr. Zuckerman has substantial outside business interests, including serving as Chairman of the board of directors of U.S. News & World Report, The Atlantic Monthly, The New York Daily News and Applied Graphics Technologies, and serving as a member of the board of directors of Snyder Communications.
+Mr. Zuckerman has substantial outside business interests, including serving as trustee for New York University, a trustee of Memorial Sloan-Kettering Cancer Institute, a trustee of the Institute for Advanced Studies at Princeton and a member of the Council on Foreign Relations and the International Institute for Strategic Studies.
+He is also Chairman and Editor-in-Chief of U.S. News & World Report, Chairman and Co-Publisher of the New York Daily News and Chairman of the Board of Applied Graphics Technologies and a member of the Board of Directors of Chase Manhattan Corporation National Advisory Board, Loews Cineplex and WNET/Channel Thirteen.
 Such outside business interests could interfere with his ability to devote time to our business and affairs.
 Over the last twenty years, Mr. Zuckerman has devoted a significant portion, although not a majority, of his business time to the affairs of Boston Properties and its predecessors.
 We have no assurance that he will continue to devote any specific portion of his time to us, although at present, he has no commitments which would prevent him from maintaining his current level of involvement with our business.